IndicSentEval: How Effectively do Multilingual Transformer Models encode Linguistic Properties for Indic Languages?: Discussion and Conclusion

-Our findings have direct implications for the emerging field of language model interpretability.
-Language proficiency is observed only for models with more comprehensive training datasets.
-The encoding ability and impact of perturbations varies across different languages and models, indicating the need for robust training strategies and architectures tailored to handle linguistic variations and perturbations effectively.
+We evaluated 9 multilingual Transformer-based models on 8 probing tasks to understand linguistic structures in 6 Indic languages, using our contributed \textsc{IndicSentEval} dataset.
+Indic-specific models like MuRIL and IndicBERT excel due to targeted training, while universal models like mBERT, InfoXLM, BLOOM, mGPT, and XGLM show mixed results.
+Perturbation analysis reveals decoder-based models are the most robust.
+Overall, our findings highlight the importance of language model interpretability.
+Language proficiency is seen in models with comprehensive training datasets.
+Encoding ability and perturbation impact vary across languages and models, underscoring the need for robust training strategies and tailored architectures to handle linguistic variations and perturbations effectively.